arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 !?[Cathy O'Neil's TED Talk, "The era of blind faith in big data must end".](https://www.youtube.com/watch?v=_2u_eHHzRto)

-**What should you do about unintended biases when developing your own algorithms?**
+**What should you do about unintended biases in your own algorithms?**

 As both O'Neil and Obermeyer emphasize, algorithms can be interrogated.
 In addition to assessing how accurate a model is, you can and should look for biases in your results.